 Option 1.
 Tips — submitted using this form.

 Maybe you aren’t interested in contributing work to The Daily, but you do want to share information about a topic The Daily could cover.
 This can be information about yourself (such as a past or ongoing experience) or information you have heard/observed.
 We’re interested in anything, and you can submit tips anonymously!

 Option 2.
 Letters to The Editor — sent to [email protected]

 A Letter to The Editor can be sent to The Daily by any member of our audience who would like to have their letter published.
 Letters should be in some way related to a matter of concern to our audience, and are often in response to content The Daily has recently published.

 The Editor-in-Chief reserves the right to accept or reject any letter received.
 The sender(s) will receive a reason if the letter is rejected, and they are welcome to submit another letter if desired.

 Option 3.
-Op-Eds — sent to [email protected] or this form.
+Op-Eds — sent to [email protected]

 An op-ed is a written piece that expresses the opinion of one or more authors who are not affiliated with The Daily’s editorial staff.